DeisData/bash-shell-skills/session-1.md

 ## Challenge Questions
 1. Does type case matter?
 Is there a difference between `ls -s` and `ls -S`?

 2. Do spaces matter?
 Is there a difference between `ls-F` and `ls -F`?

 **Explore more `ls` flags.**
-3. What does `-l` option do?
-What if you use `-l` and `-h`?

-4. The default `ls` lists contents in alphabetical order.
+5. The default `ls` lists contents in alphabetical order.
 What option do I use to see them by time of last change?

-5. Moving files.
+6. Moving files.
 We accidentally put the files `sucrose.dat` and `maltose.dat` into the wrong folder, `analyzed/`.
 Fill in the blanks to move these files into the `raw/` folder.
 ```
 $ ls -F
   analyzed/  raw/